Lane Kenworthy, The Good Society

 Inequality in incomes has increased since the 1970s.24 As figure 4 shows, over the same period we’ve seen a rise in inequality of families’ expenditures on their children, particularly between the top and the middle.

 With the advent of the modern intensive-parenting culture, class differences in parenting styles and traits seem to have increased.25

 As care of preschool-age children has shifted from stay-at-home mothers to out-of-home providers, it’s likely that the gap in the quality of care and education received by low-income kids versus high-income kids during these years has widened.

 Households with different incomes increasingly live in different communities, as residential segregation by class has increased.
 Education and income gaps in participation in schools, civic organizations, churches, and other institutions have widened.
 And compared to their higher-income peers, children from low-income families have become less and less likely to participate in school-based extracurricular activities, from clubs to band to sports teams.27

 The gap in college completion also has widened.
 Figure 6 shows college completion by parents’ income for children growing up in the 1960s and 1970s (birth years 1961-64) and children growing up in the 1980s and 1990s (birth years 1979-82).
 College completion increased among all groups, but the lower the parents’ income, the smaller the rise.

 Finally, Americans increasingly tend to marry or partner with someone who has similar educational attainment.28 This shift toward greater marital homogamy is likely to have further reduced the chance that someone starting at the bottom will end up in the middle or higher.

 Though it’s too early to draw a confident conclusion about whether equality of opportunity has changed since the 1970s, several studies have attempted to do so.
-Two conclude that equality of opportunity, measured as relative intergenerational income mobility, has declined.29
+Three conclude that equality of opportunity, measured as relative intergenerational income mobility, has declined.29

 - Daniel Aaronson and Bhashkar Mazumder, using estimates from Census data

-- Dierdre Bloome and Bruce Western, using data from the National Longitudinal Survey of Young Men and the National Longitudinal Survey of Youth
+- Dierdre Bloome and Bruce Western, using National Longitudinal Surveys data

 Four others, however, conclude that there has been no change.30